robak86/hardwired/packages/core/README.md

   ct.get('someValue') === ct.get('someValue'); // true
   ```

-- `factory` - creates singleton instance of factory class and returns value returned by factory for each request
+- `factory` - creates an instance of factory class and returns value produced by `build` method.
+The value acts like singleton.

   ```typescript
   import { module, factory } from 'hardwired';